 With respect to undue influence, the applicants relied on Feng v.
 Sung Estate.
-The evidence established that Mr. Groves was afraid of being admitted into care and believed that he could avoid that by marrying Ms. Potvin, who promised to assist him
+The evidence established that Mr. Groves was afraid of being admitted into care and believed that he could avoid that by marrying Ms. Potvin, who promised to assist him with asserting

-144 Ross-Scott at paras 46, 184.
+145 Ross-Scott, supra note 144 at paras 46, 184.